 Boring old green

-In pelting rain a light spray passes through the fly.
+In pelting rain a light spray passes through the fly if no inner used.
 Since re-proofed and seam-sealed

 Collapsed poles are a bit long at 44cm